-- Teaching Online Safety in Schools DfE 2019 - The Voyerism Act, 2019 (Section Upskirting)
+Teaching Online Safety in Schools DfE 2019

+The Voyerism Act, 2019 (Section Upskirting)

-At SJC Federation we are committed to a whole school approach to ensure the prevention, early identification and appropriate management of peer on peer abuse in our school and beyond.
-We will ensure that any form of peer on peer abuse or harmful behaviour is dealt with immediately and consistently.
+At SJC Federation we are committed to a whole school approach to ensure the prevention, early identification and appropriate management of child on child abuse in our school and beyond.
+We will ensure that any form of child on child abuse or harmful behaviour is dealt with immediately and consistently.
 This will reduce the extent of harm to the young person and minimise the potential impact on that individual child's emotional and mental health and well-being.